-We are proud to announce the launch of an innovative new Operational Stress Injury program for public safety officers, Before Operational Stress (BOS).
-BOS has been been carefully designed to provide Military, Police, Fire, Paramedic and Corrections officials with theoretical, practical and experiential learning to enhance their resilience and mental health as they continue to operate within their public service positions.
-It is a unique program, facilitated by trauma therapists, that brings together cutting-edge clinical approaches with recognized scientific expertise to support psychological health and wellness of public service personnel over the course of their operational careers.
+The Wounded Warriors Canada BOS (Before Operational Stress) program has been carefully designed to provide public safety personnel with theoretical, practical and experiential learning to enhance their resilience and mental health.
+Developed by Dr. Megan McElheran, BOS is a unique program that brings together cutting-edge clinical approaches with recognized scientific expertise to support psychological health and wellness of public safety personnel over the course of their operational careers.

 Through our interactions with public safety personnel, we have heard, repeatedly, the need for additional support to assist in their efforts to create trauma-informed workplaces.
 The Wounded Warriors Canada Before Operational Stress program will equip our public safety professionals with important education and information to help protect themselves from the effects of operational stress.
 In the end, it doesn’t matter where, when or how operational stress injuries occur.
 What matters is that our public safety members know that we are in this together – working to ensure they receive the support they so rightly deserve.